open/close all folders

 - In Codex Alera, Max is this to Tavi when they're academs.
 Subverted in that Tavi saves Max just as much as Max saves Tavi.

 - In The Dresden Files, the Gruffs are a chain of this.
-(They're based on the Bill Goats Gruff from fairy tales.
-Since they're Fae, the stories are somewhat accurate.)
+(They're based on the Billy Goats Gruff from fairy tales - or more likely in this universe, the fairy tales are based on them.)
 Some of them are the size of bulldozers.
 Partial subversion since the Eldest Gruff is five feet tall, and one of the strongest Summer warriors, ranking him in the top few-hundred deadliest creatures in existence.

 - Baldur's Gate 2 has Minsc, a cheerfully loud tough guy, and his pet "miniature giant space hamster", Boo.
 Baldur's Gate also had Minsc protecting Dynaheir, his "witch", as part of a rite of passage.
 Though she doesn't appear in the second game, a dialogue can occur between him and another female caster, where he decides that now she's his witch.
 In either case, if his ward were killed in the game, he'd go berserk.

 - Subverted in BioWare's Knights of the Old Republic.
 Mission is a Twi'lek teenager (using the smallest adult female model) and Zaalbar is a Wookiee - two meters and change of walking carpet (and probably about 80 to 100 years old, given Wookiee lifespans).
 While the big fellow does back Mission up in a fight, his language barrier and painful shyness means that Mission does most of the talking.
 She is also the street-smart one, though both of them are naive to varying degrees.